Banks eased credit standards somewhat for credit card applicants in the first quarter, according to the survey of senior loan officers

 In the previous survey, for the fourth quarter of 2016, whose results were issued last February, banks said they tightened their standards for card applicants, while demand for cards was seen as shrinking.

-credit card rates and practices
+Minor changes to credit card rates and practices

 The quarterly survey takes the temperature of the lending market by polling a panel of up to 60 large U.S. chartered commercial banks and up to 24 large U.S. branches and agencies of foreign banks.
 Not all banks respond to every question.

 Banks had this breakdown on changes in their terms for credit cards in the first three months of 2017: